Does interesting work eliminate our imposter syndrome and bring genius?

 This is one of the basic rules of life.

-As humans, we have one obligation to society.
+As humans, we have many obligations to society.

-To ensure we, and our parents, sons and daughters, are not a burden to others.
+But the primary one is to make sure we, our parents, our sons and daughters, are not a burden to others.

 The rest is our personal choice.

-Make your own and make the world a far more interesting place by picking one choice at a time, influence others by that choice and live the life happily ever.
+Make your own and make the world a far more livable place by picking one choice at a time, influence others by that choice and live the life happily ever.

 How to make personal choices is another hurdle in our life.